PowerDNS/pdns/CODING_GUIDELINES.md

 The use of `make_*` methods has three advantages:

-* they result in a single allocation for `shared_ptr`s, instead of two otherwise ;
+* They result in a single allocation for `shared_ptr`s, instead of two otherwise ;
-* they avoid duplicating the type name twice ;
+* They avoid duplicating the type name ;
-* they prevent a possible issue if an exception is raised with temporaries.
+* They prevent a possible issue if an exception is raised with temporaries.

 They also make is easier to spot raw pointers by searching or `grep`ping for "new" and "delete" throughout the code :)